A stress-free laundromat experience.

 SD & CXD Reveal Dependencies

 Designing so many layers of experience exposed how much complexity is involved in executing an idea at the broadest level.
-On the other hand, starting broad was a prerequisite to accessing the details.
 It was difficult to evaluate aspects of the mobile experience without considering how the in-store experience could impact it.
 In other words, designing a holistic customer experience exposes the dependencies among the components of an organization.

 Teams Make Magic